borela/naomi/README.md

 ## Usage

-To the use syntaxes available you can:
+After installing the plugin and restarting Sublime, it will automatically use the syntaxes contained in this package.

+You can also set them manually through:

   1. Go to the “View” menu;
   2. Then “Syntax”;